Farhanbuilds88/python-dictionary/README.md

 - Exercises demonstrate **updating, deleting, filtering, and calculating with dictionaries**
 - Includes examples of **user input and search within dictionaries**
 - Provides a comprehensive learning experience for Python dictionary mastery

+## Highlights

+- Comprehensive coverage of **all fundamental dictionary operations**
+- Demonstrates **updating, deleting, filtering, and calculations with dictionaries**
+- Includes examples of **user input and search within dictionaries**
+- Provides a structured practice approach to **master Python dictionaries**